Atala (novella): Plot summary

+Influence

-InfluenceAtala proved very popular.
+Atala proved very popular.
 Between 1801 and 1805, at least 11 editions were printed, and imagery from the book became common in the decorative arts with plates, clock faces, and furniture being decorated with scenes and images from the novella.
-In his memoirs, Chateaubriand mentions roadside inns being decorated with images of Alata, Chactas, and Aubry and wax figurines of the characters being sold at fairs.
+In his memoirs, Chateaubriand mentions roadside inns being decorated with images of Atala, Chactas, and Aubry and wax figurines of the characters being sold at fairs.
 Among the artists inspired to create works of art based on Atala were Léon Cogniet, Anne-Louis Girodet de Roussy-Trioson, Pierre-Jérôme Lordon, Eugène Delacroix, Natale Carta, Andrea Gastaldi, and Jean-Baptiste-Siméon Chardin.

 The novella also inspired at least two operas: Giovanni Pacini's Atala, an opéra seria in three acts, Antonio Peracchi booklet, in 1818, and Andrea Butera's Atala in 1851.

 The Atala butterfly (Eumaeus atala) was named after the character of Atala by Cuban zoologist Felipe Poey.